saikumar2618/Web_development-Supermarket/README.md

 Change address and change password button - This changes the address/password by providing the new one.

-Search button is available in this project for searching the products but it is not yet implemented.
+Future Task: Search button is available in this project for searching the products but it is not yet implemented.
-We thought of creating another table which contains all available products and by clicking search button the code will search if the provided product is available in database products or not.
-If not then dialog box should appear saying 'Currently this product is not available'.

 About code and files-
  There are html files php files and the images of the product.